swellander/nina_scraper/README.md

 ## Nina Scraper

-A script to check the Childrens Minnesota job listings for a particular post.
+A little script to check the Childrens Minnesota job listings for a particular post.